img

 What is a UTI, and how does it start?

-The urinary tract is made up of the kidneys, bladder, and the tubes that run between them; any one of these parts getting infected with bacteria can kick off a UTI.
-As painful as they can be, bladder infections aren’t something to be worried about; however, if left untreated, the infection can spread to the kidneys, which can be a lot more serious, making it all the more important to nip the problem in the bud.
+The urinary tract is made up of the kidneys, bladder, ureters (tubes connecting the two) and urethra.
+Any one of these parts getting infected with bacteria can lead to a UTI.
+As painful as they can be, bladder infections (cystitis) aren’t something to be worried about.
+However, if left untreated, the infection can spread to the kidneys, leading to a more serious infection.
+This makes early treatment of a lbladder infection all the more important.

-The main culprit of a UTI is a bacterium called E.Coli that usually lives in the bowel.
+The most common bacteria causing a UTI is called E.Coli, which usually lives in the bowel.
 In its natural territory, this microbe plays an important role in digesting food and absorbing nutrients; it is only when it starts to stray to places it doesn’t belong that it can become a real problem.

 For some women, UTIs may become a chronic problem when bacteria from a previous infection are still lurking about in the bladder, waiting for the opportune moment to strike again.
-The good news, though, is that a UTI can easily be cured by taking extra caution and with proper medical and at-home treatments.
+Normally, a UTI can be easily cured with the appropriate antibiotics and at-home treatments.

 What increases my risk of getting a UTI?

-We’ve already mentioned how purely being a woman can predispose them to a UTI, but the following factors can further increase the likelihood of developing one:
+We’ve already mentioned how purely being a woman can predispose you to UTIs, but the following factors can further increase the likelihood of developing one:

 • Pregnancy